Justintime50/homebrew-releaser/README.md

           commit_owner: homebrew-releaser
           commit_email: homebrew-releaser@example.com

+          # Install command for your formula.
+          # Required - string
+          install: 'bin.install "src/my-script.sh" => "my-script"'

+          # Test command for your formula, used for `brew test`.
+          # Optional - string
+          test: 'assert_match("my script output", shell_output("my-script-command"))'

           # Custom dependencies in case other formulas are needed to build the current one.
           # Optional - multiline string
           depends_on: |
             "bash" => :build
             "gcc"

-          # Custom install command for your formula.
-          # Required - string
-          install: 'bin.install "src/my-script.sh" => "my-script"'

-          # Custom test command for your formula so you can run `brew test`.
-          # Optional - string
-          test: 'assert_match("my script output", shell_output("my-script-command"))'

           # Allows you to set a custom download strategy.
-Note that you'll need
-          # to implement the strategy and add it to your tap repository.
+          # NOTE: You'll need to implement the strategy and add it to your tap repository.
           # Example: https://docs.brew.sh/Formula-Cookbook#specifying-the-download-strategy-explicitly
           # Optional - string
           download_strategy: CurlDownloadStrategy

-          # Allows you to add a custom require_relative at the top of the formula template.
+          # Allows you to add a custom `require_relative` at the top of the formula template.
           # Optional - string
           custom_require: custom_download_strategy